BirgitRijvers/NanoCLUST-tutorial/Terminal tips.md

 Unlike absolute paths, relative paths specify file locations concerning your current directory within the system.
 They're like giving directions based on where you're standing, navigating through folders relative to your present location.

-For example `/programs` refers to the 'programs' folder located in the directory one level below the current location and `../documents` refers to the 'documents' folder located in the directory one level up from the current location.
+For example `./programs/` or `programs/` refer to the 'programs' folder located in the current directory and `../documents/` refers to the 'documents' folder located in the directory one level up from the current location.

 ---